 We just saw some advantages of QR codes.
 Now we will learn here how we can generate QR codes in Python.

 For QR code generation using python, we are going to use a python module called QRcode.

 Install it using this command: pip install qrcode

-We will generate a QR Code for encoding the youtube link and we will also explore more.
+We will generate a QR Code to encode the youtube link and explore more.
 QR code generation is simple.
-Just pass the text, link, or any content to ‘make’ function of QRcode module.
+Just pass the text, link, or any content to the ‘make’ function of the QRcode module.

 You can see it’s just 3 lines of code to generate this QR Code.
 One more thing to mention is that it’s not necessary that you always have to give a link to qrcode.make() function.
-You can provide simple text also.
+You can even provide simple text.